How to treat head lice

 Head lice are tiny, wingless insects that live exclusively on the human scalp feeding on blood.
 Adult lice lay eggs, known as nits, that once hatched take 6-10 days to become fully grown.
-Once mature, they can crawl from head to head.
+Once mature, they can transfer through head to head contact.

-Reassuringly, head lice cannot fly, jump or swim.
-They are spread by close contact which is why children are so susceptible.
+Reassuringly, head lice can't fly, jump or swim.
+They're spread by head to head contact which is why children are so susceptible.

 How to spot head lice

-Scratching will usually tip you off to their presence.
 It's not particularly easy to see head lice so 'detection combing' is the best way to find them.
-You use a special fine-toothed head lice comb (with tooth spacing of less than 0.3mm to trap the smallest lice) to comb through the hair.
-It works better on wet hair but can be used on dry hair, too.
+It works better on wet hair but can be used on dry hair too.